Inria-Empenn/lesion-segmentation-challenge-miccai21/FAQ.md

 ### How can I find some help?

-Do not hesitate to ask any question at challenges-iam-request@inria.fr if anything is unclear.
+Do not hesitate to ask any question at challenges-iam@inria.fr if anything is unclear.